The dispersion time of random walks on finite graphs: General Bounds

-\end{thm} \begin{proof} Fix a time $\tau$ to be determined later.
+\end{thm} \begin{proof}Since in the sequential process only one walk moves at a time we can couple simple and lazy walks so that the dispersion time with simple walks is always less than with lazy walks.
+Thus we can assume the walk is lazy.
+Fix a time $\tau$ to be determined later.
 Consider the $(n-k)$-th walk in the Sequential-IDLA, when there are still $k$ unoccupied vertices.
 It was argued in the proof of Theorem~\ref{partialparupper} that the probability the random walk does not hit a set $S$ of size $k$ within $5 (t_{mix} + \max_{S \subseteq V \colon |S|=k} t_{hit}(\pi,S))$ time steps is at most $1/2$ regardless of the initial vertex $v$.
 Denote

 hence the probability that the random walk does not succeed within $\tau$ steps (assuming $\tau$ is large enough) is at most $2^{-q(k)}$.
 Thus by the Union bound, the probability that at least one of the $n$ walks do not succeed is at most $\sum_{k=1}^n 2^{-q(k)}.$ By dividing the sum into $\lceil \log_2 n\rceil$ buckets of sizes (at most) $1,2,\ldots, 2^m,\ldots, 2^{\lceil \log_2 n \rceil}$, and using monotonicity of hitting times, it follows that the above term is at most